Christanya/guitartabs.js/README.md

 ## guitartabs.js

-For a friends project I want to show off, what browser technologies can do, so I hacked this little browser based editor for guitartab songbooks.
+For a friend's project, I want to show off what browser technologies can do, so I hacked this little browser-based editor for guitartab songbooks.

 ### Features